ejoerns/candis/README.md

 	}

 	/**
+	 * Gets called to start the Task with given parameter.
-	 * Main code for this Task.
+	 * Contains main code for this Task.
 	 *
 	 * @param parameter
 	 * @return The generated MiniResult, when the task is finished